USSR vs. YUGOSLAVIA

 But just as they established themselves, the Soviets proved in the 1979 event, that they were far from a spent force.
 In 1978, Yugoslavia cemented their status by winning the World Championships in the Philippines, but the next year saw a reverse in fortunes.

 After 11 straight losses, the Soviets finally beat their arch-rivals, 96-77.
-The hero of the game was 21-year old guard Sergey Tarakanov who scored 21 second half points in the win.
-The defeat ended Yugoslavia’s hopes of a 4th consecutive gold, and the Soviets went on to beat Israel in the final to finish the 70’s on a high.
+The hero of the game was 21-year old guard Serguei Tarakanov who scored 21 second half points in the win.
+The defeat ended Yugoslavia’s hopes of a fourth consecutive gold, and the Soviets went on to beat Israel in the final to finish the 70’s on a high.

-Western Europe had produced its share of great players, notably 63’ MVP Emiliano Rodriguez (ESP) Sandro Riminuccdi, Kolokhitas (GRE), Veiko Vainio (FIN) and Beugnot (FRA), but a great team was yet to appear.
+Western Europe had produced its share of great players, notably 63’ MVP Emiliano Rodriguez (ESP) Sandro Riminucci (ITA), Georgios Kolokithas (GRE), Veikko Vainio (FIN) and Eric Beugnot (FRA), but a great team was yet to appear.

-In the 70’s Italy became Europe’s strongest club power and Ignis Varese advanced to 10 consecutive European Cup finals, winning 5.
+In the 70’s Italy became Europe’s strongest club power and Ignis Varese advanced to ten consecutive European Cup finals, winning five.
 On the national team front, players such as Dino Meneghin and Pierluigi Marzorati were taking Italy to new heights.
-They won 3 bronze medals in the 70’s and in 1980, they would win Olympic silver in Moscow.
+They won three bronze medals in the 70’s and in 1980, they would win Olympic silver in Moscow.

 Spain were also beginning to emerge as a basketball power.
 Led by the naturalised Clifford Luyk and Wayne Brabender (who both originated from the USA), Spain won a silver medal in 1973.